betaplus1/stm32-vs/README.md

 3. Run "npm install" in project root folder\*.

 4. It may be needed to define mcu (ex.
-"STM32F103xB") in main.c for VSCode IntelliSense to work properly (It is added in makefile but not generated directly to src files what messes up IntelliSenses path)
+"STM32F103xB") in .vscode/c_cpp_properties.json for VSCode IntelliSense to work properly
+   (It is added in makefile what messes up IntelliSenses path)

 5. For debugging: adjust paths in .vscode/launch.json